oZelloX/QA-portfolio-/api_testing/login/login_unsuccessful_test.md

 }
 ```

-##Notes
+## Notes
-The API correctly returns an error message in JSON format when the password field is missing.
+This confirms the login endpoint returns the correct error response when credentials are incomplete.